 3.1.2.
 The effect of bleaching on amino acid composition

-The biomineral protein of Nps is dominated by Gly, Ala and Asx, with smaller contributions from Glx, Ser + Thr, Val, Leu and Ile.
-Phe, His, Arg and Tyr have the smallest contribution to the total amino acid pool Supplementaryrmation(Fig. 3).
+The biomineral protein of Nps is dominated by Asx and Gly, with smaller contributions from Ser + Thr, Ala, Glx, Val, Leu and Ile (Fig. 4).
+Phe, His, Arg and Tyr were not resolved using IEC, but observed in small amounts (total contribution from all four amino acids 11 ± 3 %) in samples analysed by RP-HPLC (see supplementary information).
 This composition is consistent with other foraminifera (King and Hare, 1972; Weiner and Erez, 1984; Robbins and Brew, 1990).
 The high abundance of Asx indicates the presence of acidic proteins involved in biomineral formation (Weiner, 1979), while Gly and Ala likely represent silk-like proteins found in other biominerals (Pereira-Mouriès et al., 2002; Gotliv et al., 2003).